-- Increase tunnel, user, and event visibility through tools such as VPN tunnel monitoring and intrusion detection and prevention systems (IPS/IDS)
+- Increase tunnel, user, and event visibility through tools such as VPN tunnel monitoring and intrusion detection and prevention systems (IDS/IPS)

 - Obscure IP addresses

 - Include architecture that promotes adoption of a 5G zero trust strategy, also known as ZTNA solutions